FetchLayer fetchlayer.dev Sign in

 Article

-How to Scrape Reddit in 2026: 5 Methods That Actually Work
+How to Scrape Reddit in 2026: 5 Methods Compared

-A practical guide to getting data out of Reddit in 2026.
-Covers the official API, PRAW, raw HTTP, scraping APIs like FetchLayer, and MCP for AI agents.
+A practical guide to Reddit data in 2026, including the May 30 JSON endpoint shutdown, OAuth, PRAW, scraping APIs, and MCP for AI agents.

 Reddit is one of the richest sources of unfiltered human opinion on the internet.
 Developers, marketers, and researchers all want access to it — but getting data out of Reddit has gotten harder every year.